caleb531/imessage-conversation-analyzer/README.md

 You're not limited to writing a command line program, though!
 The `ica.get_dataframes()` function is the only function you will need in any analyzer program.
-But beyond that, feel free to import other modules, send your results to other processes, or whatever you need to do!
+But beyond that, feel free to import other modules, send your results to other processes, or do whatever you need to do!

 You can also import any built-in analyzer (for your own post-processing) via the `ica.analyzers` namespace.